Main Page and Map | Links | Contact

 Maddened by the pain of the barbs, deeply peppering their flesh, the great stallions reared hideously and fell or bolted, their agonized neighs adding to the din of war.
 Protected by mounds of horses piled atop one another, "like a litter of piglets," the longbowmen dealt death to the chevaliers with impunity.
 Increasing darkness meant archers could no longer see the foe at which they fired, so they simply shot into the midst of the milling mass of knights and horses.
 The melee continued until midnight.

 King Philip was wounded in the neck by an arrow and had one horse killed beneath him.
 When he attempted to organize yet another charge leading just sixty men-at-arms, a concerned count took the king's bridle and pleaded with him to leave the field.
-"Lose not yourself wilfully; if ye have loss at this time, you shall recover it again at another time.", Among the French fallen were many illustrious names - counts, dukes and kings - the most famous of whom, the blind King John of Bohemia, his body still linked to the lords who guided him as he flailed with his sword before finally being killed along with those to whom he was linked.
-His son was less rash and dashed to safety.
-King Philip fled to a neaby castle, his aids calling out, "Open, open, Chatelain, 'tis the unfortunate King of French."
+"Lose not yourself wilfully; if ye have loss at this time, you shall recover it again at another time."

-When the hooting and hollering ceased, the English made great fires and lighted torches.
-They slept that night at their posts, very relieved they had escaped annihilation and on on that Sunday morning, praised God in thanksgiving for their victory.
-They awoke the next morning in a thick fog and when it rose, hell yawned before them.
-The awful scene: an appalling pile of horses and humans, some four thousand "men of superior dignity."
+When all the hooting,hollering and shouting had ceased, the English concluded the French had fled the field.
+Great fires and torches told of their triumph,.
+They slept that night at their posts, well relieved they had escaped annihilation.
+They awoke Sunday morning and praised God in thanksgiving for their victory.
+A thick fog shrouded the countryside and when it burnt off, hell yawned before them.
+Daylight revealed the awful scene: dead and dying humans and horses strewn about the field where they fell, some four thousand, mostly "men of superior dignity."

-The slaughter continued by knifemen, who slew the seriously wounded as they lay on the ground, including earls, barons, knights and squires.
-The king later lamented this loss of so much loot, for fine ransons had been cast away by all that cutting.
-He commanded heralds to identify the knights and nobles and arrange for their burial in hallowed ground.
-No one bothered to count the many militiamen who were buried in a oommon pit or became feasts for the beasts and birds attracted to the slaughter.
+"Among the English there were pillagers and irregulars, Welsh and Cornishmen armed with long knives," Their task was to scour the bloody field fo find any in difficulty of dying.
+Regardless of rank or ransom, counts, barons, knights and squires were slain without mercy.
+The king later lamented this loss of so much loot, for liberation money would have flowed into his coffers, instead of being cast away by all the cutting.
+He commanded heralds to identify the noblest knights and arrange for their burial in hallowed ground.
+No one bothered to count the many militiamen buried in a oommon pit or those who became feasts for the beasts and birds attracted by the smell of death.

 .